 What factors contribute to feline IBD and GI lymphoma?

-To begin understanding the genetic and environmental factors that lead to feline IBD and lymphoma, in July 2021, the Feline Cancer Core is launching a nationwide survey for cat owners.
-According to Webb, this will be a significant step in collecting the data necessary to identify contributing factors.
+To begin understanding the genetic and environmental factors that lead to feline IBD and lymphoma, the team has launched a nationwide survey for cat owners.
+According to Webb, the survey is a significant step in collecting the data necessary to identify contributing factors.
 The project is similar to other veterinary studies, including the Golden Retriever Lifetime Study, which compiles nutritional, environmental, lifestyle, and medical data from 3,000 Golden Retrievers.

 Does feline IBD become feline GI lymphoma over time?